How to get from Cancun to Cozumel

 Can I take my dog on the ferry?

-If you are traveling with a pet you can take them on the ferry too.
-There is a designed pet zone in the outdoor seating section.
+If you are traveling with a pet, you can take them on the ferry too.
+There is a designated pet zone in the outdoor seating section.

 Can I take my bike on the ferry?